EuromovDHM-SemTaxM/EuroMov-PFE-Lombalgie-KG/README.md

  - `apikey`: The API key obtained from the portal (even the docker or VM deployments have a default API key).

 ### III.6.
 USEA
+USEA is a system for joint, WSD, Semantic Role Labelling and Abstract Mearning Representation parsing by SapienzaNLP (https://github.com/SapienzaNLP/usea).
+USEA can be integrated through the provided Docker container.
+However, the official distribution contains errors in the source code in the docker container for the WSD component as well as bad exception handling, making them inoperable out-of-the-box.
+Given that only images are available but not Dockerfiles, the errors must be solved interactively by running interactive shells inside the running containers (https://github.com/SapienzaNLP/usea/issues/4).
+Instructions pending.

 ## Full evaluation report from the paper for the considered use-case
 ```"DescriptiveStatisticsEvaluator": {